 Causes

 SCC is linked to sun exposure, particularly affecting areas of the skin that are lightly pigmented and less hairy.
-It’s thought that ultraviolet light damage plays a role, though viruses like papillomavirus have been implicated in some cases.
+UV light damage is thought to play a role, though viruses like papillomavirus have been implicated in some cases.

 Signs and Symptoms